Mariage d'enfants à 15 ans

 Quelles sont les causes du mariage des enfants dans ce pays ?

-In Ukraine, child marriage is also driven by:
+In Nigeria, child marriage is also exacerbated by:

 Quels engagements internationaux, régionaux et nationaux ont été pris par ce pays ?